 GCSE and A Level Art and Photography: In a relaxed yet focused atmosphere, I aim to build a good working relationship with you, where we look at what has been going on for you and plan together what we will do in order to help you get the grade you are aiming for.

 I am an experienced and enthusiastic SEN and academic tutor, with 6 years' experience working with children and young people in education.
-I foster an approach centred on developing confidence, self-belief and an autonomous learning style.
-My tutoring style uses a person centred approach, that enables the student to manage their own learning overtime.
+I foster an approach centered on developing confidence, self-belief and an autonomous learning style.
+My tutoring style uses a person centered approach, that enables the student to manage their own learning overtime.

 I offer tailored, bespoke lessons based on students' individual needs to ensure that they meet the demands of their course of study.
 These are based upon a individual learning plans that are devised in collaboration with the students, to focus on their identified needs.

 My teaching method is very hands on.
 I start by taking an interest survey to see what my student is interested in and what they find easy/difficult about the subject(s) I will be teaching them.
 This allows me to do two things.
 One, see what my students enjoy and like to learn about.
 Two, it tells me what their confidence level in the subject at hand, and what they may need to work on.